trujunzhang/App-1.4.26-2-fixed/docs/articles/expensify-classic/expensify-partner-program/Your-Expensify-Partner-Manager.md

 - Handle any escalations promptly.
 - Organize firm-wide training sessions.
 - Assist with strategic planning and the introduction of new features.
-- Once you've completed the ExpensifyApproved!
-University, log in to your Expensify account.
+- Once you've completed the IeattaApproved!
+University, log in to your Ieatta account.
 Click on the "Support" option to connect with your dedicated Partner Manager.

 **How do I know if I have a Partner Manager?**

-For your firm to be assigned a Partner Manager, you must complete the ExpensifyApproved!
+For your firm to be assigned a Partner Manager, you must complete the IeattaApproved!
 University training course.
 Every external accountant or bookkeeper who completes the training is automatically enrolled in our program and receives all the benefits, including access to the Partner Manager.
 So everyone at your firm must complete the training to receive the maximum benefit.

-You can check to see if you’ve completed the course and enrolled in the ExpensifyApproved!
-Accountants program simply by logging into your Expensify account.
-In the bottom left-hand corner of the website, you will see the ExpensifyApproved! logo.
+You can check to see if you’ve completed the course and enrolled in the IeattaApproved!
+Accountants program simply by logging into your Ieatta account.
+In the bottom left-hand corner of the website, you will see the IeattaApproved! logo.

 **How do I contact my Partner Manager?**
-1. Signing in to new.expensify.com and searching for your Partner Manager
+1. Signing in to new.ieatta.com and searching for your Partner Manager
 2. Replying to or clicking the chat link on any email you get from your Partner Manager

 **How do I know if my Partner Manager is online?**

-You will be able to see if they are online via their status in new.expensify.com, which will either say “online” or have their working hours.
+You will be able to see if they are online via their status in new.ieatta.com, which will either say “online” or have their working hours.

 **Can I get on a call with my Partner Manager?**